rakesh15r/rakesh15r/README.md

 ## 🧑‍💻 About Me

-I'm a **Computer Science Engineering student at Keshav Memorial Institute of Technology (KMIT)**, graduating in **2027**, with a strong interest in **AI/ML, Edge AI, Embedded Systems, and Software Engineering**.
+I’m a Computer Science Engineering student at KMIT passionate about Software Engineering, AI/ML, and Embedded Systems.
+I enjoy building practical solutions using C++, Python, and Java, with experience in AI/ML applications, backend systems, computer vision, LLMs, and edge AI.

-I enjoy building intelligent systems that connect **AI models with real-world hardware** — from LLMs and computer vision to embedded platforms, autonomous systems, and backend services.
+I’ve worked on projects including an emotion-aware AI rover, an autonomous drone-based fruit detection system, and a multilingual healthcare platform.
+I also actively practice DSA and problem solving on LeetCode, while continuously learning and building impactful software.

 ```
 ┌──────────────────────────────────────────────────────────────┐